 training for school reviewers, principals and associate leaders in the use of the

 National School Improvement Tool (NSIT).
 Programs provide school leaders with a deep understanding of the 9 domains of the NSIT, how these inform the school review process and how they can be used to drive their school’s improvement strategy.

 State school principals who complete the training can nominate to become a peer

-contact the EIB for more information.
+contact the SRR for more information.